 Paul et al. (2022) and this examination are the first studies that found the following.
 That—as demanded by some multispecies skeptics—the three named species bore the diversity of cranial display features that are hallmarks of species determination, while in the process allowing provisional assignment of specimens to sexes.
 That basal Tyrannosaurus retained some of the general ancestral tyrannosaurid conditions that had previously been in force for ~10 million years.
 Starting with limited proportional variation, in particular with femoral proportions continuing to be persistently robust when allometry is accounted for.
 The anterior lower incisiforms numbering two.
 The interfenestral pillar being robust.
 The postorbital boss being most similar to an earlier tyrannosaurin.
 That with exceptional evolutionary rapidity—apparently in association of the elevation of dinosaur evolution driven by the reunification of North America—the proportional differentiation suddenly expanded in major elements of the crania and postcrania for the first time, many fold in most cases, exceeding all previous tyrannosaurids combined in femoral variation.
 Dentary incisiforms dropped to an unprecedented just one as the new norm.
 Those very nonrandom events left the latest portion of the TT-zone inhabited by robust and gracile examples of giant tyrannosaurids, replicating the presence of a similar situation in earlier habitats in the same region.
 The sudden gracility of half of the most recent specimens was the opposite of the massiveness expected in the most gigantic tyrannosaurid, and included strength reduction of the most important tooth bearing elements and the vertical struts in a skull otherwise notable for its exceptional biting power, unmatched in any other terrestrial predators.
 The remarkable changes in robustness regarding both variation and more gracility, in anterior dentary tooth counts, and in display boss shapes all occurred in evolutionary synch with one another.
 Because these developments fly in the face of longstanding tyrannosaurid patterns, and/or are the opposite of the attributes predicted to characterize the most titanic genus of the clade, and are the changes expected between divergent species, they are dramatic evolutionary shifts that cannot without convincing warrant be dismissed as minor and intraspecific.
 Ergo Tyrannosaurus was multispecific, thrice so, based on current evidence.

 Instead of noting that ground breaking nature of Paul et al. (2022) and its utility for study of the genus and its species, the general reaction by researchers most especially Carr et al. (2022; popular media commentaries listed in Paul, 2022b) was to make a series of sometimes severe criticisms of the paper not seen before in paleozoology regarding other dinosaur intragenera species.
-This examination documents that the criticisms were often factually problematic at best both in regards to the issue of Tyrannosaurus taxonomy, and the determination of tetrapod paleospecies.
+This examination documents that the criticisms were often factually problematic at best both in regards to the issue of Tyrannosaurus taxonomy, and the determination of tetrapod paleospecies in general.